 The Harvest Plate Residency is a 9-month Winter opportunity for ceramicists who want to contribute to Craigardan’s annual fundraiser, while receiving ample time and space to create their own work.
 The residency includes housing, studio space, building utilities, and all materials and firings.
-The Harvest Plate Resident is required to produce 150 plates, 150 bowls, and 150 cups for the annual Fall Harvest Dinner, a delicious community celebration of the farm, the food, and the plate.
+The Harvest Plate Resident is required to produce 150 plates, 150 bowls or small plates, and 150 cups for the annual Fall benefit event, Dinner in the Field, a delicious community celebration of the farm, the food, and the plate.
 The event punctuates a season’s worth of farming and thoughtful preparation while highlighting the region’s Makers - potters, growers, chefs, cheesemakers, craftsmen, and many others.
 Funds raised at the event benefit Craigardan’s support of artists and makers through its programming.

 Winter at Craigardan provides an unparalleled stretch of quiet; a focused period of time to create dynamic, self-directed work without few distractions.
 Winter Residents have an exclusive workspace within a shared and well-equipped studio.
 The thoughtfully designed campus is set on 78 pristine mountain -and often snow covered- acres.
 The Harvest Plate Resident is encouraged to collaborate with the staff and other residents during this quiet time, exchanging ideas and finding inspiration in each other’s work.
 All Residents take part in the cleaning and maintenance of the Studios, common areas, and living quarters.